tsmetana/external-storage/snapshot/doc/user-guide.md

-Persistent Volume Snapshots in Kubernetes
+Volume Snapshots in Kubernetes
 =========================================

-This document describes current state of persistent volume snapshot support in Kubernetes provided by external controller and provisioner.
-Familiarity with [Kubernetes API concepts](https://kubernetes.io/docs/concepts/) is recommended.
+This document describes current state of Volume Snapshot support in Kubernetes provided by external controller and provisioner.
+Familiarity with [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/), [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) and [Dynamic Provisioning](http://blog.kubernetes.io/2016/10/dynamic-provisioning-and-storage-in-kubernetes.html) is recommended.

-## Introduction
+# Introduction

-Many storage systems provide the ability to create "snapshots" of a persistent volumes to protect against data loss.
+Many storage systems provide the ability to create "snapshots" of a persistent volume to protect against data loss.
 The external snapshot controller and provisioner provide means to use the feature in Kubernetes cluster and handle the volume snapshots through Kubernetes API.

-## Features
+# Features

 * Create snapshot of a `PersistentVolume` bound to a `PersistentVolumeClaim`
 * List existing `VolumeSnapshots`